yves-schillings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric-sol/GETTING_STARTED.md

 ##### Why this happens

-Databricks Account Console sits above workspaces.
+**Databricks Account Console** sits **above workspaces**.
 The very first time an Entra tenant is linked to a Databricks account, only a Microsoft Entra Global Administrator (or an existing Databricks Account admin) can sign in and create that account.
-If your everyday user is a Guest in the subscription's directory, it can create a workspace but cannot bootstrap the Account Console.
+If your everyday user is a **Guest** in the subscription's directory, it can create a workspace but **cannot bootstrap the Account Console**.

-##### What we did (one-time bootstrap)
+##### One-time bootstrap

-We created a temporary internal user in the subscription's directory with Global Admin, used it once to create the Databricks account, then granted Account Admin to the real user.
+Created a temporary internal user in the subscription's directory with Global Admin, used it once to create the Databricks account, then granted Account Admin to the real user.

-Steps
+**Steps**

 ##### Create an internal admin user
 Azure Portal → Microsoft Entra ID (the Default Directory that owns the subscription) → Users → New user

-UPN: adb-admin@<your_tenant>.onmicrosoft.com
+- UPN: adb-admin@<your_tenant>.onmicrosoft.com

-Display name: Databricks Admin
+- Display name: Databricks Admin

 Assign role: Global Administrator (Roles and administrators → Global Administrator → Add assignment)